 Generic Name Natamycin Dosage form/strengths Sterile ophthalmic suspension: 50mg/ml Route of administration Ophthalmic Pharmacologic category Antifungal Agent, Ophthalmic ATC: S01AA10 Indications Ocular fungal infections: Treatment of fungal blepharitis, conjunctivitis, and keratitis caused by susceptible organisms, including Fusarium solani keratitis.
-Dosage Regimen Dosing: Adult Fungal blepharitis or conjunctivitis: Ophthalmic: Instill 1 drop in conjunctival sac 4 to 6 times daily.
-Fungal keratitis: Ophthalmic: Instill 1 drop in conjunctival sac every 1 to 2 hours, after 3 to 4 days reduce to one drop 6 to 8 times daily; usual course of therapy is 2 to 3 weeks or until resolution of active fungal keratitis.
-Dosage adjustment Dosing: Altered Kidney Function: There are no dosage adjustments needed.
-Dosing: Hepatic Impairment: There are no dosage adjustments needed.
+Dosage Regimen Ophthalmic Dosing: Adult Fungal blepharitis or conjunctivitis: Instill 1 drop in conjunctival sac 4-6 times daily.
+Fungal keratitis: Instill 1 drop in conjunctival sac every 1-2 hours, after 3-4 days reduce to one drop 6 - 8 times daily; usual course is 2 - 3 weeks or until resolution of active fungal keratitis.
+Dosage adjustment Dosing: Altered Kidney or Hepatic Functions: There are no dosage adjustments needed.
 Contra- indications Hypersensitivity to natamycin or any component of the formulation Adverse Drug Reactions Allergic reaction, chest pain, corneal opacity, dyspnea, eye discomfort, edema, hyperemia, irritation and/or pain, foreign body sensation, parasthesia, tearing, vision changes Monitoring Parameters No monitoring data needed.
 Drug Interactions There are no known significant interactions.
-Pregnancy and Lactation pregnancy category C Animal reproduction studies have not been conducted.
+Pregnancy and Lactation pregnancy category C .
+Animal reproduction studies have not been conducted.
 It is not known if natamycin is excreted in breast milk.
-The manufacturer recommends that caution be exercised when administering natamycin to nursing women.
+Caution should be exercised when administering natamycin to nursing women.
 Administration Administration: Adult Ophthalmic: For topical ophthalmic use only.
 Shake well before using.
 Wash hands before and after use.
 Do not touch tip of applicator to eye or other surfaces.
 Refer to manufacturer PIL if there are specific considerations Warnings/ Precautions Disease-related concerns: Epithelial ulceration: Suspension may adhere to epithelial ulcers; retention of the suspension in the fornices occurs regularly.
 Special populations: Contact lens wearers: Contains benzalkonium chloride, which may be absorbed by soft contact lenses; remove lenses prior to administration.
-Contact lenses should not be worn during treatment of ophthalmologic infections (including fungal blepharitis, conjunctivitis, and keratitis).
+Contact lenses should not be worn during treatment of ophthalmologic infections (fungal blepharitis, conjunctivitis, and keratitis).
 Other warnings/precautions: Appropriate use: For topical ophthalmic use only.
 Failure to improve (keratitis) after 7 to 10 days of administration suggests infection caused by a microorganism not susceptible to natamycin; efficacy as a single agent in fungal endophthalmitis has not been established.
 Storage Store at 2°C to 24°C; do not freeze.
 Protect from excessive heat and light.
 Refer to manufacturer PIL if there are specific considerations